Syrian opposition (2011–2024): Background

 Syria has been an independent republic since 1946 after the expulsion of the French forces.
 For decades, the country was partially stable with a series of coups until the Ba'ath Party seized power in Syria in 1963 after a coup d'état.
-The head of state since 1971 has been a member of the Assad dynasty, beginning with Hafez al-Assad (19712000).
-Syria was under emergency law from the time of the 1963 Syrian coup d'état until 21 April 2011, when it was rescinded by Bashar al-Assad, Hafez's eldest surviving son and the current President of Syria.
+In 1970, Hafez al-Assad seized power, beginning the rule of the Assad family.
+Syria was under emergency law from the time of the 1963 Syrian coup d'état until 21 April 2011, when it was rescinded by Bashar al-Assad, Hafez's eldest surviving son and his successor as president of Syria.